SivaBhaskarReddyGonapati/iPhone-Sales-Forecasting-for-2024/README.md

 I need to produce what you believe are your best forecasts.
 My best model may be a unidirectional model, or a regression model that uses your unit or sales price estimates.
 You will need to defend your methodology.

-Additionally, I must also produce forecasts assuming:
+Additionally, I must also produce forecasts assuming: <br>
-(1) a 10% decline in average selling price
+(1) a 10% decline in average selling price<br>
 (2) a 10% increase in average selling price in order to give the market scenarios.